james-westwood/govcookiecutter/docs/accessibility.md

 ## Preparation of this accessibility statement

 This statement was prepared on 30 June 2021.
-It was last reviewed on 20 July 2021.
+It was last reviewed on 25 February 2025.

 [abilitynet]: https://abilitynet.org.uk/
 [accessibility-legislation]: https://www.legislation.gov.uk/uksi/2018/952/regulation/4/made